lbonanomi/scripts/README.md

 [grouper.py](grouper.py): Calculate (potentially weighted) cosine text-similarity of files listed in ARGV like [cosanguine.py](https://github.com/lbonanomi/scripts/blob/master/cosanguine.py), but group files together on STDOUT line.
 Also available in [Go](https://github.com/lbonanomi/go/blob/master/grouper.go)

 [jaccard.py](jaccard.py): A debt collection tool that compares the similarity of files from ARGV using jaccard indices.
 This proved super-handy for checking ```rpm -qa``` lists between legacy peer hosts.
 Also available in [Go](https://github.com/lbonanomi/go/blob/master/jaccard.go)

+[jqless.sh](jqless.sh): It annoys me all out of proportion to have a REST endpoint that returns unformatted JSON to a cURL call, so I alias this as `less`

 [natural.php](natural.php): $EMPLOYER's legacy app framework uses a logging scheme that rolls logfiles over after they hit ~30MB, appending some variation of a timestamp to the old filename.
 This can lead to very-full directories without any single file being over-large, preventing chats about log management with any particular development group.
 This script trolls a directory building a database of metaphone3 values for all file names and tabulates corresponding sizes.
 A less featureful (but less snarled) [python](https://github.com/lbonanomi/scripts/blob/master/natural.py) port is available, too.